-- (ii) In general, it is obvious, but seems underappreciated in the physics literature on anyons, that among all representations of braid groups, hence among all potential "anyon species", there are in particular those arising as pullbacks along the canonical $\operatorname{Br}n(\Sigma^2) \to \operatorname{Sym}n$ from such parastatistical representations. - (iii) This traditional disregard is maybe somewhat ironic since, concerning the motivating fault-tolerance of topological quantum gates, such braid representations coming from symmetric group representations are particularly good: They describe quantum gates which are insensitive not only to isotopical deformations of the braiding process, as usual anyons, but are insensitive to the process entirely as they depend only on the process's endpoints.
+- (i) Equation (129) may be noteworthy in that it manifestly identifies a group of motions of what must be understood as defect anyons with a symmetric group, thus identifying the corresponding topological quantum states as representations of that symmetric group - a situation that is also referred to as parastatistics.
+20 - (ii) In general, it is obvious, but seems underappreciated in the physics literature on anyons, that among all representations of braid groups, hence among all potential "anyon species", there are in particular those arising as pullbacks along the canonical $\operatorname{Br}n(\Sigma^2) \to \operatorname{Sym}n$ from such parastatistical representations. - (iii) This traditional disregard is maybe somewhat ironic since, concerning the motivating fault-tolerance of topological quantum gates, such braid representations coming from symmetric group representations are particularly good: They describe quantum gates which are insensitive not only to isotopical deformations of the braiding process, as usual anyons, but are insensitive to the process entirely - as they depend only on the process's endpoints.
 This is, in principle, the ultimate form of fault-tolerance! - (iv) The disregard in the literature for parastatistics as examples of anyon statistics may probably be attributed to the traditional prejudice that anyon species must be identified with simple objects in a unitary braided fusion category.
 While seemingly natural and oft-repeated, it is worth remembering that this paradigm is an ansatz that is not strictly implied from microscopic analysis.
-Our analysis here, of topological quantum states of 2-cohomotopical flux, is an example that other species of anyons can plausibly exist and may be worth pursuing in experiment.
+Our analysis here, of topological quantum states of 2cohomotopical flux, is an example that other species of anyons can plausibly exist and may be worth pursuing in experiment.

 Qbit quantum gates operable by defect anyons in 2-cohomotopical flux on 2-punctured open disk.
 Given that the standard representation 2 of Sym3 is its only irrep of dimension > 1 (Ex.
-4.41), it is this irrep that knows everything about potential non-abelian anyon statistics exhibited by 2-cohomotopical flux quanta on the 2-punctured open disk, by (116).
-If physically realizable, this manifests an interesting set of quantum gates: The irreps of the framed symmetric group $\mathbb{Z}^3 \rtimes \operatorname{Sym}3$ which factor through some finite quotient $\mathbb{Z}^3{2K} \rtimes \operatorname{Sym}3$ are tensor products of irreps of $\mathbb{Z}{2K}$ and irreps of $\operatorname{Sym}3$
+A.13), it is this irrep that knows everything about potential non-abelian anyon statistics exhibited by 2-cohomotopical flux quanta on the 2-punctured open disk, by (129).
+If physically realizable, this manifests an interesting set of quantum gates: The irreps of the framed symmetric group $\mathbb{Z}^3 \rtimes \operatorname{Sym}3$ which factor through some finite quotient $\mathbb{Z}{2K} \times \operatorname{Sym}3$ are (by Prop.
+A.15) tensor products of an irrep of \mathbb{Z}{2K} with an irrep of Sym_3 (cf. Ex.
+A.16).

 Focusing on the only non-abelian irrep 2 of Sym3 (Def.
-4.40) this means it extends to an irrep of $\mathbb{Z}^3 \rtimes{\text{def}} \text{Sym}3$ (116) on which all three central generators act as multiplication with any but the same complex number $\xi$ .
-To see what this complex number should be in the case of 2-cohomotopical flux observables on the 3-sphere, we restrict this irrep along the inclusion (99)
+3.44) this means it extends to an irrep of $\mathbb{Z}^3 \rtimes{\text{def}} \text{Sym}3$ (129) on which all three central generators act as multiplication with any but the same complex number ξ .
+To see what this complex number should be in the case of 2-cohomotopical flux observables on the 3-sphere, we restrict this irrep along the inclusion (112)